-Thanksgiving Services occur once per semester in the evening.
-These compulsory attendance events are a chance to thank God for our learning and acknowledge those in our community who have exemplified our values at the highest levels.
+Thanksgiving Services occur once per semester - during the school day in Semester 1 and in the evening in Semester 2.
+The compulsory attendance events are a chance to thank God for our learning and acknowledge those in our community who have exemplified our values at the highest levels.